EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-shell.md

 ~~~
 {: .output}

-Here we see that a container has been started from the `hello-world.sif` image and the `/bin/echo` command has been run within the container, passing the input `Hello World!`.
+Here we see that a container has been started from the `lolcow.sif` image and the `/bin/echo` command has been run within the container, passing the input `Hello World!`.
 The command has echoed the provided input to the console and the container has terminated.

 Note that the use of `singularity exec` has overriden any run script set within the image metadata and the command that we specified as an argument to `singularity exec` has been run instead.

 > ## Basic exercise: Running a different command within the "hello-world" container
 >
-> Can you run a container based on the `hello-world.sif` image that *prints the current date and time*?
+> Can you run a container based on the `lolcow.sif` image that *prints the current date and time*?
 >
 > > ## Solution
 > >
 > > ~~~
-> > $ singularity exec hello-world.sif /bin/date
+> > singularity exec lolcow.sif /bin/date
 > > ~~~
 > > {: .language-bash}
 > >